yyu-k/udemy_seoblog/README.md

 3. Replaced nProgress with next-nprogress-bar for compatibility with app router
 4. zeit/next-css is no longer necessary due to improved CSS support in next

 <h5>Mongoose<h5>

 1. Query.prototype.exec() no longer accepts a callback
 2. Model.prototype.save() no longer accepts a callback

+<h5>Random extensions<h5>
+1. Slugify: toLowerCase is now an option ({lower : true})

+<h5>Formidable<h5>
+1. Formidable: Method of creation/altering options slightly changed
+2. Formidable: string values of fields are now placed in an array, to be extracted with firstValues.
+Similar issue with photo properties.
+3. Some fields read from form.parse() has a different name e.g. files.photo.mimetype instead of files.photo.type, where photo is the key of the form.

 <h5>Next JS</h5>